eprouveze/buddypress-group-clone/README.md

 == Description ==

-BuddyPress Group Clone extends BuddyPress functionality by adding the ability to clone groups.
+Group Clone for BuddyPress extends BuddyPress functionality by adding the ability to clone groups.
 This plugin adds a clone button in both the WordPress admin interface and the BuddyPress group management area.

 Features: